New GFOA Research: Bringing Sales Tax into the 21st Century

-This legislation will inevitably have to go through the House Judiciary Committee, chaired by Bob Goodlatte (R-VA), who has adamantly opposed both 2015 efforts.
-Goodlatte offered an alternative to Marketplace Fairness in January 2015, through draft legislation designed to enable state and local governments to collect taxes from internet sales based on the address of the retailer as opposed to the address of the consumer, a notion that would strip taxing authority from state and local governments.
-The GFOA has some serious concerns with this proposal, which you can review here.
+Unfortunately, neither proposal was supported by the Chairman of the House Judiciary Committee; Rep. Bob Goodlatte (R-VA-6).
+Since the Judiciary Committee has jurisdiction over the legislation, Chairman Goodlatte’s opposition created a substantial impediment to either proposal’s advancement.
+Chairman Goodlatte has offered discussion drafts of alternatives to the MFA and RTPA, the most recent was released in August 2016.
+The discussion drafts are designed to enable state and local governments to collect taxes from internet sales based on the address of the retailer as opposed to the address of the consumer – also known as origin-based sourcing – a notion that would strip taxing authority from state and local governments.
+The GFOA has some serious concerns with this approach, which you can review here.

 It is time to pass this important legislation and we need your help!

 Your direct outreach to your member of Congress is critical to advancing this legislation through the federal legislative process this year.
-To help you with this outreach, please look below for a sample letter for your use.
-If you are able to send this along to your member of Congress please also email a copy of the letter to Emily Brock, Senior Policy Advisor, GFOA Federal Liaison Center.
+To help you with this outreach, see below for a sample resolution and a sample op-Ed.
+If you are able to send this along any correspondence to your member of Congress please also email a copy of the letter to Emily Brock, Director, GFOA Federal Liaison Center.

 Why is this legislation necessary?

-Passing The Marketplace Fairness Act would finally bring federal law into the digital age by enabling state and local governments to collect sales taxes on online purchases that are already owed to them but are not being paid, as well as level the playing field for brick and mortar retailers who are currently at a five to ten percent competitive disadvantage to remote sellers because Congress has failed to act to update national tax laws with respect to digital sales.
+Passing MFA or RTPA would finally bring federal law into the digital age by enabling state and local governments to collect sales taxes on online purchases that are already owed to them but are not being paid.
+Further, modernizing tax law to reflect the impact of e-commerce sales will level the playing field for brick and mortar retailers who are currently at a five to ten percent competitive disadvantage to remote sellers.